 The Mt.
 Etna volcano in Sicily is famous for steaming volcanic chasms, snowy peaks, and wild jeep expeditions, but the volcano’s most recent claim to fame is its wineries and wine tastings.
-Just a short drive from the famous seaside resort town of Taormina as well as the bustling coastal city of Catania, Mt.
-Etna’s wineries are easy to access, and this guide provides all of the information needed to go wine tasting on Mt.
+Just a short drive from the famous seaside resort town of Taormina, as well as the bustling coastal city of Catania, Mt.
+Etna’s wineries are easy to access, and this guide provides all of the information needed to go wine tasting in Sicily on Mt.
 Etna.
 It’s important to note that not all Mt.
 Etna wineries offer wine tastings.
 My guide lists the wineries that offer wine tastings as well as how much they charge.

 Sicily is famous for producing wine with the Nero D’Avola grape, but many of the wineries on Mt.
 Etna focus on other grapes, such as the native grapes nerello mascalese and nerello cappuccio and the international grapes cabernet sauvignon, merlot, and syrah.
 Thanks to innovative winemakers like Frank Cornelissen, aka the Madman of Mt.
 Etna, many of whom practice biodynamic winemaking, Mt.
 Etna wines are appearing in restaurants and wine shops throughout the U.S. But there’s nothing like drinking a wine in the region where it is produced.